-Prerequisite/Corequisite: instructor permission and concurrent enrollment in WLD 103.
+Prerequisite: instructor permission.

-This course covers aircraft airframe structures, including wood, fabric and sheet metal, airframe inspection, application of finishes and assembly of fixed wing and rotary wing components and structures, balancing and rigging of airframe structures and components.
-FAA approved.
-(F, W, S, Su)
+This course will cover aircraft airframe structures, including wood, fabric and sheet metal, airframe inspection, application of finishes and assembly of fixed wing and rotary wing components and structures, balancing and rigging of airframe structures and components.

-AMT 152 Airframe Mechanic II

-This course covers aircraft airframe systems and components.
-Skills will be developed in checking, overhaul, repairs, installation, removal, servicing, inspection, and troubleshooting of landing gear systems, hydraulic and pneumatic power systems, cabin atmosphere control systems, aircraft instruments, communication and navigation systems, aircraft fuel systems, aircraft electrical systems, position and warning systems, ice and rain control systems, and fire protection systems.
-This course is FAA approved under 14 CFR Part 147.(F, W, S, Su)

-AMT 153 Airframe Mechanic III

-Prerequisite: AMT 150, AMT 151, AMT 152, MAP 100, and instructor approval

-This course covers any area of the FAA required airframe curriculum that the student is deficient in, or if all required competencies have been met, the student may further their proficiency levels in any airframe related area of study.
 This course is FAA approved under 14 CFR Part 147.
-This course is designed to allow students more time to achieve FAA required proficiency levels and to allow students to further their proficiency levels in aviation airframe related studies.
 (F, W, S, Su)

+AMT 152 Airframe Mechanic II 4-21

+This course will cover aircraft airframe systems and components.
+To provide the skills in checking, overhaul, repairs, installation, removal, servicing, inspection, and troubleshooting of landing gear systems, hydraulic and pneumatic power systems, cabin atmosphere control systems, aircraft instruments, communication and navigation system lab, aircraft fuel systems, aircraft electrical systems, position and warning systems, ice and rain control systems, and fire protection systems.
+This course is approved under FAA Part 147.(F, W, S, Su)

+AMT 153 Airframe Mechanic III 4-24

+Prerequisite: AMT 150, AMT 151, AMT 152, MPC 090, and instructor approval

+As required by the Federal Aviation Administration, the airframe program is a minimum of 750 hr. of instruction with approximately 25% of the instruction in a class room environment and 75% of the instruction in a lab environment.
+AMT 153 is designed to allow students more time to achieve FAA required proficiency levels and to allow students to further their proficiency levels in aviation airframe related studies.
+This course will cover any area of the FAA required airframe curriculum that the student is deficient in, or if all required competencies have been met, the student may further their proficiency levels in any airframe related area of study.
+This course is FAA approved under 14 CFR Part 147 (F, W, S, Su)